 Trello focuses on the progress of various tasks through a centralized Kanban board that features fully customizable lists and cards.
 Users can use different dashboards for different projects and visually map out their content production or action plan.
 Collaboration is made possible through tagging, mentions, and comments.

-Wrike provides more macro-level project management features, so while it also includes Kanban board task management, the platform offers detailed data analytics, project scheduling, and Gantt chart visualization.
-There are task-specific templates for setting up systems and workflow automation features to set the wheels of projects and teams in motion.
+Wrike provides more macro-level, advanced features on top of Kanban board task management.
+Our platform offers detailed data analytics, project scheduling, and Gantt chart visualization, not to mention task-specific templates for establishing systems and workflow automation features to set the wheels of projects and teams in motion.

 Why your team should start using Wrike